cnnrbrn/noroff-programming-foundations-content/module-1/lesson-2.md

 ## Lesson Task

-There are practice questions in the master branch of [this repo](https://github.com/NoroffFEU/lesson-task-pf-module1-lesson2).
+There are practice questions in the master branch of <a href="https://github.com/NoroffFEU/lesson-task-pf-module1-lesson2" target="_blank">this repo</a>.

+There are example answers in the <a href="https://github.com/NoroffFEU/lesson-task-pf-module1-lesson2/tree/answers" target="_blank">answers branch</a>.

-Attempt the answers before checking against the example answers in the [answers branch](https://github.com/NoroffFEU/lesson-task-pf-module1-lesson2/tree/answers) of the repo.
+Try the exercises before checking the solutions.

 ---
 - [Go to lesson 3](3)